Florence Robert

 Toronto, M5S 2C5

 My doctoral work is supported by a Canada Graduate Scholarship from the Social Sciences and Humanities Research Council of Canada and by a fellowship at the Schwartz Reisman Institute for Technology and Society at the University of Toronto.
-I am also an affiliate of the Information Law Institute at New York University School of Law.
+I am an affiliate of the Information Law Institute at New York University School of Law.

 Education